SS Nomadic (1911): Lifeboats

 As far as is known, the remaining lifeboat from Nomadic is one of the last two White Star Line lifeboats still intact in the world, the other being Lifeboat 6 from RMS Oceanic.

 Nomadic originally had two 20 ft lifeboats, believed to have the capacity for about 28 people each when fully loaded, to serve up to 1,200 passengers and crew in an emergency.
 They were later supplemented by life-rafts.

 Nomadic's lifeboats were removed around October 1974 after Vincent moved the ship to Paris.
 They lay onto the quayside opposite Nomadic for 13 years, being vandalised and having pieces stolen.

-In 1987 Jean-Charles Arnault made a deal with Vincent to loan him the two lifeboats for Le Musée Maritime Chantereyne at Cherbourg.
+In 1987, Jean-Charles Arnault made a deal with Vincent to lend him the two lifeboats for Le Musée Maritime Chantereyne at Cherbourg.
 The lifeboats were left outdoors and, over time, the weight of the boats resulted in their shape collapsing, the wood itself rotting.
 Eventually, the museum deemed Lifeboat 1 damaged beyond rescue and in the late 1990s, they destroyed it by burning.

 Then, historian Philippe Delaunoy rediscovered the remaining lifeboat.
 In 2007 it was purchased from the museum.
 To transport the lifeboat back to Belfast by lorry a special cradle was built to support the boat, and it was taken to Petticrew Marine.
 Over the next five years the boat hung from a cradle there and slowly returned to its original shape.
 At the same time funds were being raised to restore the boat, and a grant was awarded from the Heritage Lottery Fund.